hyperwell/gateway/README.md

 [![DOI](https://zenodo.org/badge/208063924.svg)](https://zenodo.org/badge/latestdoi/208063924)

-Proof-of-contept implementation of a peer-to-peer (P2P) system that leverages collaboration, local-first principles, and more on [W3C Web Annotations](https://www.w3.org/TR/annotation-model/).
+Proof-of-concept implementation of a peer-to-peer (P2P) system that leverages collaboration, local-first principles, and more on [W3C Web Annotations](https://www.w3.org/TR/annotation-model/).
 The system provides software for local nodes that store annotations, as well as a gateway server that implements the [Web Annotation Protocol](https://www.w3.org/TR/annotation-protocol/).

 For establishing an environment of [local-first applications](https://www.inkandswitch.com/local-first.html) for collaborative annotation, we store collections of annotations called **notebooks** in [Hypermerge](https://github.com/automerge/hypermerge) documents.
 These documents are distributed via the [hyperswarm](https://github.com/hyperswarm/hyperswarm) decentralized network and merged without conflicts via [automerge](https://github.com/automerge/automerge).